Shicheng-Guo/BIS180L_web/_posts/2019-05-16-Illumina-Day-2.md

 Now we use `freebayes` to look for SNPs.  `freebayes` calculates the number of reference and alternate alleles at each position in the genome and genotype likelihoods.

-We first call `bamaddrg` to add Read Groups to our bam files, enabling us to call SNPs separately for the two genotypes.
-The output from `bamaddrg` is a merged bam file, which we then index and use as input for `freebayes`.
+We first call `samtools addreplacerg` to add Read Groups to our bam files, enabling us to call SNPs separately for the two genotypes.
+The output from `samtools addreplacerg` is a bam file with the Read Groups, we will then merge the two bam files, index the merged file and use it as input for `freebayes`.

-    bamaddrg -b IMB211_rmdup.bam -s IMB211 -r IMB211 \
-    -b R500_rmdup.bam -s R500 -r R500 > combined_IMB211_R500.bam
+    samtools addreplacerg -o rg_IMB211_rmdup.bam -r "ID:IMB211" -r "SM:IMB211" IMB211_rmdup.bam

+    samtools addreplacerg -o rg_R500_rmdup.bam -r "ID:R500" -r "SM:R500" R500_rmdup.bam

+    samtools merge combined_IMB211_R500.bam rg_IMB211_rmdup.bam rg_R500_rmdup.bam

     samtools index combined_IMB211_R500.bam